"It became a cult film on home entertainment"

 With soundtracks including tracks by Mohammed Rafi to A.R.
 Rahman, we have comprised the best of the best.

-Instead of having to troll and scroll through Netflix’s ample selection of Bollywood, we have created a go-to binge list to hit that Bollywood classics spot!
+Instead of having to troll and scroll through Netflix’s ample selection of Bollywood, we have created a go-to binge list to hit that Bollywood classic movies spot!

-DESIblitz takes a closer look at captivating Bollywood classics you need to catch on Netflix.
+DESIblitz takes a closer look at the best captivating Bollywood classics you need to watch on Netflix.

 Directed By: K. Asif

 A costume period-drama full of courtesans, forbidden romance and qawwalis.
 Mughal-E-Azam is a Cinderella story without a happy ending but without a doubt has stood the test of time.

 K. Asif’s cinematic magnum opus has been a cult classic since it’s release.
 If you haven’t watched it you are in for a treat!
 Whenever the title is mentioned the melodic, ‘Jab Pyaar Kiya To Darna Kya’ springs to mind.

 Interestingly the iconic song was shot on a set which was modelled upon ‘Sheesh Mahal’ which is located in Lahore, Pakistan.